ndejong/terraform-digitalocean-opnsense-image/README.md

 ## History
-This module was originally published at `https://github.com/ndejong/terraform-digitalocean-opnsense-cloud-image-builder` and was subsequently moved which required it to be removed and re-added to the Terraform Module repository.
+This module was originally published via `github.com/ndejong/terraform-digitalocean-opnsense-cloud-image-builder` and was subsequently moved which required it to be removed and re-added within the Terraform Module repository.

 ****